 - You will be recruited directly to a broad PhD project rather than to a programme.

-- You will have two laboratory rotations in the first year, in which you will gain experience in different laboratories and techniques relating to your project.
-Towards the end of the first year this experience may be used to refine the direction of your project which continues through the remaining three years.
+- You will undertake two rotation projects in different discipline areas in the first year, in which you will gain experience in different research groups and techniques relating to your project.
+Towards the end of the first year this experience may be used to refine the direction of your PhD project.

 This system retains maximal time for your research studies while also allowing your developing research interests to steer the direction of your project.

-- The two rotation projects provide the opportunity to gain more in-depth knowledge and experience in your research area and experimental techniques.
+The two rotation projects provide you with the opportunity to gain more in-depth knowledge and experience in your research area and experimental techniques.
 These will contribute to your main PhD project and will help you gain confidence and accelerate your development to an accomplished researcher.

-Our programme endeavours to develop a strong cohort feel between students ensuring a great life both in and out of the lab.
+Our programme endeavours to develop a strong cohort feel between students ensuring a great life both in and outside of your studies.

 Hear what some of our students say.

-Our Director tells you more about the programme.
+Our former Director tells you more about the programme.